Cheese applications

 “Different cultures of bacteria are associated with producing specific compounds.
 These compounds are responsible for the unique characteristics of various cheeses.
 For example, esters provide the fruity notes you might expect from hard-Italian and Swiss cheeses, whereas ketones create the defining notes of Bleu cheeses.”

-She illustrates how, far from being limited to dairy products, similar knowledge has been utilized for much of human existence by everyone from bakers to brewers and with everything from kimchi to cocoa.
+She illustrates how, far from being limited to dairy products, similar knowledge has been utilized for much of human existence by everyone from bakers to brewers.
+Additionally, this knowledge is used with everything from kimchi to cocoa.

-Through this fermentation renaissance, developers can use this traditional method to produce a product with the perception of being more natural than previous generations of plant-based cheese.
+Through this fermentation renaissance, developers can use this traditional method to produce a product with the perception of being more natural.
+Previous generations of plant-based cheese did not achieve this natural impression.

 It also provides the opportunity to lean into the unique characteristics of ingredients for an even more delicious taste experience.